hujingzzz/ainews/_posts/2025-06-08-anthropic-ceo-ai.md

 ---
 layout: post
-title: Anthropic CEO 警告：AI将引发白领“血洗式”失业潮 一半的入门级白领工作将消失
+title: Anthropic CEO warns that AI will trigger a wave of white-collar "blood-washed" unemployment, and half of the entry-level white-collar jobs will disappear.
 date: 2025-06-08 12:00:00 +0800
 category: Frontier Trends
 thumbnail: /style/image/anthropic-ceo-ai_1.jpg